Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 #### 3. Optional: A configuration file, named `additional_config.ini`

 This configuration file will contain additional configs that we want to add to our list of existing Configurations on the Pioreactor web interface.
-This file will be merged with the existing `config.ini` when the plugin is installed.
+This file will be merged with the existing `unit_config.ini` when the plugin is installed.

 ![](/img/developer-guide/07-plugins/03-plugin-as-python-package/python-package-new-config.png)